giuliozompi/DONGIULIOSELECT/replit.md

 **UX Improvements (October 2025)**:
 - Sidebar opens automatically when accessing `/admin` (`defaultOpen={true}`)
+- Sidebar remains open when navigating between sections for easy access
 - Categories and Products managers prioritize content viewing: lists are shown immediately, forms are hidden by default
 - Forms appear only on explicit user action: clicking "New" button or selecting an existing item
+- "Annulla" (Cancel) button is always visible when form is shown, both for creating and editing
 - Cancel/completion actions hide the form and return to list-only view
 - Cleaner, less cluttered interface that guides users through progressive disclosure